rdsea/sys4bigml/tutorials/PerformanceMonitoring/README.md

 # 1. Prometheus
 Prometheus is an open-source metrics-based monitoring systems which is widely used by many companies and organizations for monitoring their applications and infrastructures.
 Mainly, prometheus provides the following components:

-- Prometheus server - This scrapes and stores time series data from client systems and applications.
+- Prometheus server - used to scrape and store data from client systems and applications.
 - Exporters - used in exporting existing metrics from third-party systems as Prometheus metrics.
-- An alertmanager used to handle alerts
+- Pushgateway - used to handle push information from targets
-- The client libraries for instrumenting application code
+- The client libraries - used for instrumenting application code

+In this tutorial, students will study the provided components to monitor different targets such as a machine or a server, a system process, and an arbitrary application.
+The goal of this tutorial is to equip the students with basic skills to monitor their real systems and applications.

 ## 2. Installation